Learn the common signs of mental illness in adults and adolescents.

 Provider Bias and Inequality of Care

 Black people may also be more likely to identify and describe physical symptoms related to mental health problems.
 For example, they may describe bodily aches and pains when talking about depression.
 A health care provider who is not culturally competent might not recognize these as symptoms of a mental health condition.
-Additionally, Black men are more likely to receive a misdiagnosis of schizophrenia when expressing symptoms related to mood disorders or PTSD.
+Additionally, Black individuals are more likely to receive a misdiagnosis of schizophrenia when expressing symptoms related to mood disorders.

 When a person is experiencing challenges with their mental health, it is essential for them to receive quality care as soon as the symptoms are recognized.
 It is equally important that the care they receive is provided by culturally competent health care professionals.

 While we recommend seeking help from a mental health professional, a primary care professional is also a great place to start.
 A primary care professional might be able to provide an initial mental health assessment and referral to a mental health professional if needed.
 Community and faith organizations may also have a list of available mental health providers in your area.

 When meeting with a provider, it can be helpful to ask questions to get a sense of their level of cultural awareness.
 Providers expect and welcome questions from their patients or clients, since this helps them better understand what is important in their treatment.
 Here are some sample questions:

 Whether you seek help from a primary care professional or a mental health professional, you should finish your sessions with the health care professional feeling heard and respected.
 You may want to ask yourself: